Building Permits & Inspections

 The following information is required upon application for a building permit.
 If all items listed below are not attached, the permit application will not be accepted.

-BUILDING PERMIT REQUIREMENTS INCLUDE:- 1 completed Building Permit Application
+BUILDING PERMIT REQUIREMENTS include:- 1 completed Building Permit Application

 - 2 sets of plans that include foundation layout and details, floor plans and point loads, roof plan and point loads, cross section, north/south/east/west elevation drawings